How to Maximize Savings in a High Inflation Economy

 One of the most effective ways to increase your savings in an inflationary economy is by cutting unnecessary expenses.
 When prices rise, it becomes even more critical to carefully evaluate where your money is going.
 Review your monthly spending and identify areas where you can cut back, such as dining out, subscriptions, or impulse buys.

-See also How to Activate Your NetSpend Card
+See also How to Easily Activate Your EBT Card in California

 In addition to cutting costs, consider boosting your savings rate.
 Even a small increase in how much you save each month can make a big difference over time.
 Automating your savings contributions is a great way to ensure that you’re consistently putting money aside.